 How long does it take to get a basic third-party risk management program up and running?

 It depends on the organization’s size, the number of third parties, and other factors.
-Some providers that Gartner and Forrester love offer bespoke build-outs, but they take a lot of time to implement.
-We have seen implementations take six months to over a year, while some newer providers have nimble SaaS solutions that can be rolled out within a month or two.
+Some providers offer bespoke build-outs, but those take a lot of time to implement.
+We have seen implementations take six months to more than a year, while some newer providers have nimble SaaS solutions that can be rolled out within a month or two.

 How do you come up with a third-party risk score?

-You can deep dive into a lot of math here.
+You can wade into a lot of math here.
 We consider basic factors, such as the results of audits and SLA performance.
 We also look at specific attributes of the vendors themselves.
-Do they have a dedicated security professional and security resources?
+For example, do the vendors have dedicated security professionals and security resources?
 We add all of that up and multiply weights for some factors.

 Where’s a good place to start to launch a third-party risk program?

-If you want to see where third parties create risk, understand how this risk is changing, and manage these risks to mitigate business exposure, consider ZenGRC for your third-party risk management system.
+Schedule a demo to see where third parties create risk, understand how this risk is changing, and how to manage these risks and mitigate business exposure with ROAR.